eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 <img width="700" alt="fill performance results 10000 elements" src="https://github.com/user-attachments/assets/0ae3f043-560e-4d2d-b93e-cc9f3545f98f" />

 Comment: the compiler detects that the reference implementation loop is an array fill operation, and automatically replaces it with a call to the intrinsic!
+This is a bit of a special case - usually the JVM only uses intriniscs for core library methods, and not hand-written Java loops.
 We can disable the intrinsic for the loop and also the `Arrays.fill` with the VM flag `-XX:-OptimizeFill`.
 With the intrinsic disabled, now the auto vectorizer kicks in.
 We can disable the auto vectorizer with the VM flag `-XX:-UseSuperWord`.